8 Sources

 Copy Link

-Australian logistics software firm WiseTech Global announced it will eliminate 2,000 jobs over the next two years as artificial intelligence reshapes its operations.
-CEO Zubin Appoo declared the era of manual coding over, citing AI-driven automation that enables unprecedented efficiency gains.
-The cuts affect 29% of the global workforce, with some teams shrinking by half.
+Australian logistics software firm WiseTech Global announced it will eliminate 2,000 jobs over two years as part of an AI-driven restructuring.
+CEO Zubin Appoo declared the era of manual coding over, citing automation and efficiency gains.
+The cuts affect 29% of the global workforce, prompting union demands for urgent consultation.

 1